-Impairment of financial assets
+impairment of financial assets

-In accordance with Ind AS 109, the Company applies the Expected Credit Loss ("ECt.") model for measurement and recognition of impairment loss on financial assets and credit risk exposures.
+In accordance with Ind AS 109, the Company applies the Expected Credit Loss ("ECL") model for measurement and recognition of impairment loss on financial assets and credit risk exposures.

 The Company follows 'simplified approach' for recognition of impairment loss allowance on trade receivables.
 Simplified approach does not require the Company to track changes in credit risk.
-Rather, it recognises impairment loss allowance based on lifetime ECL at each reporting date, right from its initial recognition.
+Rather, it recognises impairment loss allowance based on lifetime ECL at each reporting date, right from its initial

 For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.
-If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognition impairment loss allowance based on 12-month ECL.
+If, in a subsequent period, credit quality of the Instrument Improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognising impairment loss allowance based on 12-

 ECL is the difference between all contractual cash flows that are due to the group in accordance with the contract and all the cash flows that the entity expects to receive (i.e., all cash shortfalls), discounted at the original EIR.
 Lifetime ECL are the expected credit losses resulting from all possible default events over the expected life of a financial instrument.
-The 12-month ECL is a portion of the lifetime ECL which results from default events that are possible within 12 months after the reporting date.

-b) Equity instruments and financial liabilities
+The 12-month ECL is a portion of the lifetime ECL which results from default events that are b) Equity instruments and financial liabilities